Mulled Wine

 Recipe ingredients

-Labeled ingredients for mulled wine in various bowls.
+Labeled ingredients for mulled wine.

 Ingredient notes